-BIOL 579: ALPINE ECOLOGY 3 s.h.
+BIOL 579: ALPINE ECOLOGY

 Students travel to the Beartooth Mountains in northern Wyoming where they may undertake field studies of aquatic and terrestrial communities along an altitudinal transect.
 Permission to register granted on an individual basis.
 (Students will share cost of travel and food.
 Tents and cooking facilities will be provided.)
 (Pymatuning)